 - Peel the shrimps, removing heads and shells.
 Reserve the shrimps.

-- Boil the heads and shells in 12 cups of water over low heat until the liquid reduces to half.
+- Boil the heads and shells in the water over low heat until the liquid reduces to half.

 - Sift to remove heads and shells.
-Reserve.
+Reserve liquid.

 - If necessary, cover and simmer another 5 minutes.